aswathyprasannan/Sauce_Lab_Selenium_Java/README.md

 3. Add to Cart: Verify the user can add products to the shopping cart and confirms that the cart updates accurately.
 4. Personal Information Entry: Verify that the users can enter personal information during the checkout process.
 5. Checkout: Verify the end-to-end checkout process, ensuring that users can successfully complete a purchase.

+## Steps to run
+- Open project in Eclipse IDE.
+- In 'Project Explorer', right click on testng.xml and select Run As-> TestNG suite.
+Now automated test execution will begin

 ## Test Results
 - The folder 'test_result' contains a video recording and screenshots of the test.